nanoframework/nf-VSCodeExtension/installation.md

 ## Updating the dependencies

-The extension depends on two .NET **nanoFramework** tools: [nanoFirmwareFlasher](https://github.com/nanoframework/nanoFirmwareFlasher) and [nanoFrameworkDeployer](https://github.com/nanoframework/nanoFrameworkDeployer).
-These are made available as git sub-modules in their respective folders.
-To update them manually, you have to `cd` into each folder and use the following git command to update to the desired tag.
+The extension depends on a .NET **nanoFramework** tool: [nanoFirmwareFlasher](https://github.com/nanoframework/nanoFirmwareFlasher).
+This is made available as git sub-module in the respective folder.
+To it manually, you have to `cd` into the folder and use the following git command to update to the desired tag.
 For example to update `nanoFirmwareFlasher` to version `v2.0.3`.

 ```cmd
 cd nanoFirmwareFlasher